AutomataLab/Tigr/README.md

 ## Tigr: Transforming Irregular Graphs for GPU-Friendly Graph Processing

-Tigr is a lightweight CUDA graph processing framework for GPU platforms.
+Tigr is a lightweight graph transformation and processing framework for GPU platforms.

 In real-world graphs, the high irregularity of degree distribution acts as a major barrier to their efficient processing on GPU architectures.